Gum Inflammation and Disease Explained

 What should I take away from all this?

-Protect your health by tackling gum inflammation before it becomes chronic
+Protect your health - and oral health - by tackling gum inflammation before it becomes chronic

 Chronic inflammation, tooth loss, systemic diseases…we touched on some serious topics.
 But remember, you don’t just wake up one day with chronic gum disease.
 It usually starts off as mild inflammation of the gums.
 If gingivitis isn’t treated and its root cause addressed, it will linger, worsen and eventually progress to periodontitis.